consbio/fl-simple-viewer/README.md

 ## Data processing

-Data were obtained from PFLCC staff as a shapefile for each factor.
+Data were obtained from PFLCC staff as a shapefile for each factor, from Oct 2015 to Jan 2016.

 1. The main watersheds shapefile was projected to WGS84, and simplified to topojson using mapshaper.org (simplification = 3%).
 Output is `features.json`.